Walking on sunshine

 "As it's situated on the pavement, you can have the system feeding into street lighting or traffic systems."

-Dr Gowaid leads a team that involves electrical and mechanical engineers and business experts at Glasgow Caledonian, and at the University of Alexandria in Egypt and Texas A&M University Qatar.
+Dr Gowaid leads a team that includes electrical and mechanical engineers and business experts at Glasgow Caledonian, and at the University of Alexandria in Egypt and Texas A&M University Qatar.

 He says the tiles are simple to make and can handle the high temperatures of the Gulf thanks to an innovative cooling system.